 Because subresources are subordinates to objects, they are always associated with some other entity such as an object or a bucket.
 For more information, see Object Subresources.

-Access Control Information – You can controls access to the objects you store in Amazon S3.
+Access Control Information – You can control access to the objects you store in Amazon S3.

 Amazon S3 supports both the resource-based access control, such as an Access Control List (ACL) and bucket policies, and user-based access control.
 For more information, see Managing Access Permissions to Your Amazon S3 Resources.